 Learn More About Connected Play!

 Chapter 7 of Innovating Play is dedicated entirely to Connected Play!
-In this chapter we share more about the different play types, ideas for connections, benefits for teachers and students, and a DEEP dive into blending tech with connected learning experiences.
+In this chapter we give you our link to over 30 play boards (each board containing 4 center activities for various types of play).
+Additionally, we share more about the different play types, ideas for connections, benefits for teachers and students, and a DEEP dive into blending tech with connected learning experiences.
 Not to mention, we also share a video of what connected play looks like in action and include a blank play board template for you to create on your own.
 Innovating Play is available on Amazon and Barnes & Noble.